mapew/file_conver_PDF_Organizer/README.md

 # file_conver_PDF_Organizer

 The application watches the “Test” folder for file events.
-When a .docx file is detected, it is converted to PDF and moved to “locationA”.
+When a .docx file is detected, it is converted to PDF and moved to “locationA” Folder.

 Monitoring begins immediately on startup.